Asian benchmarks mostly decline amid lingering China worries

 Elsewhere, the lifting of pandemic restrictions have fueled hopes of greater consumer spending and tourism revenue.

-On Wall Street, retailers and technology companies led a broad slide.
+On Wall Street, retailers and technology companies led a broad slide Wednesday.
 The S&P 500 fell 0.8%, wiping out most of its gains from a day earlier.
 The Dow Jones Industrial Average fell 0.1% and the Nasdaq lost 1.5%.

 All told, the S&P 500 fell 32.94 points to 3,958.79.
 The Dow slid 39.09 points to 33,553.83.
 The tech-heavy Nasdaq dropped 174.75 points to 11,183.66.